-Title IX is the federal civil rights law that has protected women from sex discrimination in educational programs, including sports, for nearly 50 years.
+Title IX is the federal civil rights law that has protected women from sex discrimination in educational programs, including sports, for over 50 years.
 Female athletes today are facing the injustice of allowing male athletes identifying as women to participate in sports designated for women and girls.
 We encourage you to educate yourself on the threats to erase women’s sports and join CWA in taking action to stand with female athletes.

 A biologically male athlete at the University of Pennsylvania (Penn) is smashing NCAA women’s swimming records.
 Will Thomas competed on the men’s team for three years and is now competing as Lia Thomas on the women’s team for his senior year.
 Penn press releases are boasting of the wins despite shamefully displacing the true women record holders in their history books.
 Cases like this are jeopardizing the hopes and dreams of female athletes nationwide.